Fields2Cover/fields2cover_ros/README.md

 ## Pre-requisites

-This code has been tested with Ubuntu 20.04 and ROS noetic.
+This code has been tested with ROS noetic and melodic.

 First, install [ROS noetic](http://wiki.ros.org/noetic/Installation/Ubuntu) and create a [workspace (from now: catkin_ws/ )](http://wiki.ros.org/catkin/Tutorials/create_a_workspace).